 Data dictionaries (hardcopy or PDF) are no longer produced.
-All endorsed data standards are available in METeOR.
+All endorsed data standards are available in METEOR.

 The metadata online registry (METeOR) is Australia’s repository for national data standards in the following sectors:

-METeOR operates under the remit of the Australian Institute of Health and Welfare (AIHW) and is available to the public online.
+METEOR operates under the remit of the Australian Institute of Health and Welfare (AIHW) and is available to the public online.

-METeOR is based on the International Organization for Standardization and the International Electrotechnical Commission 11179 Metadata Registries (ISO/IEC 11179).
+METEOR is based on the International Organization for Standardization and the International Electrotechnical Commission 11179 Metadata Registries (ISO/IEC 11179).
 This standard specifies the semantics used for data descriptions and how they are represented and registered.
 This helps standardise, harmonise and manage metadata (independent of originating organisations).
 This, in turn, ensures quality and improves accuracy and comparability of data.

-Quality assurance of METeOR data standards is supported through strong governance arrangements.
+Quality assurance of METEOR data standards is supported through strong governance arrangements.
 Metadata items pass through rigorous approval processes (including expert data committees and technical reviews) before they can be endorsed by registration authorities.

-Registration authorities are responsible for endorsing data standards applicable to each sector, which are made publically available for use in a broad range of settings.
+Registration authorities are responsible for endorsing data standards applicable to each sector, which are made publicly available for use in a broad range of settings.
 There are national and non-national registration authorities.
 National registration authorities have the ability to endorse national data standards.
 Non-national registration authorities support state and territory metadata development work.

 As a metadata item progresses through review, it is assigned ‘lifecycle’ registration statuses.
 These indicate its stage of development and the degree of quality assurance.